jmacd/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 - Spans can be accurately counted using a Span-to-metrics pipeline
 - Traces tend to be complete, even though spans may make independent sampling decisions.

-This document specifies an approach based on an "r-value" and a "p-value".
-At a very high level, r-value is a source of randomness and p-value encodes the sampling probability.
-A context is sampled when `p <= r`.
+This document specifies an approach based on an "r-value", "s-value" and "t-value" properties encoded in the W3C tracestate.
+At a very high level, r-value is an optional source of randomness and s-value and/or t-value encodes the probability that each item was included in the sample.
+T-value supports "consistent" sampling, which facilitates coordination among samplers, while S-value supports independent sampling, an important existing use-case in OpenTelemetry we wish to support.

-Significantly, by including the r-value and p-value in the OpenTelemetry `tracestate`, these two values automatically propagate through the context and are recorded on every Span.
-This allows Trace consumers to correctly count spans simply by interpreting the p-value on a given span.
+Significantly, by including these values (r-, s- and t-) in the OpenTelemetry `tracestate`, they automatically propagate through the context and are recorded on every Span.
+This allows Trace consumers to correctly count spans simply by interpreting the s-value and/or t-value on a given span.

-For efficiency, the supported sampling probabilities are limited to powers of two.
-P-value is derived from sampling probability, which equals `2**-p`, thus p-value is encoded using an unsigned integer.
+Sampling probabilties that can be expressed using the s- and t- values are limited based on the number of available bits of randomness.
+The set of supported sampling probabilities is encoded by fractions with denominator `2^56` (i.e., 2 to the power 56, i.e., 0x100000000000000, i.e., 72057594037927936).
+Both s-value and t-value are represented by 56-bits of information, expressing `2^56` distinct fractional values.
+When combined, the effects of consistent and independent sampling multiply, therefore the smallest representable effective sampling probability is `2^-112`.

+This specification permits the use of human-readable numbers that correspond with how we think about sampling.
+These values can encode a floating-point fraction in the range `[2^-56, 1]` or an integer adjusted count (defined as the inverse of sampling probability) in the range `[1, 2^56]`.

+For example, if a sampler is configured with a 1-in-**N** parameter, where where N is a whole number, then `10` is the preferred encoding for s-value or t-value.
+If a sampler is configured with a NM% percent parameter, then the t-value may be encoded as `0.NM`.
+Any IEEE-or-POSIX-specified floating point representation will do, generally we expect to use any well-specified number formatting available on the platform.

-For example, a p-value of 3 indicates a sampling probability of 1/8.
+For example, a t-value of 20 indicates a sampling probability of 1/20.

-Since the W3C trace context does not specify that any of the 128 bits in a TraceID are true uniform-distributed random bits, the r-value is introduced as an additional source of randomness.

-The recommended method of generating an "r-value" is to count the number of leading 0s in a string of 62 random bits, however, it is not required to use this approach.
+The same probability can be encoded using "0.05", which is preffered when the user configures 5% sampling, whereas "20" is preferred if the user configured 1-in-20 sampling.

+The W3C traceparent v2 supports a `random` flag which indicates that 56 true random bits are available for samplers to use.
+When an implementation is able to support the v2 traceparent, this is the preferred, default mechanism of adding randomness to a TraceID.
+The r-value field is used to encode 56-bits of randomness in such as cases
+as:

+- a v2 traceparent is not available
+- the v2 traceparent random bit is not set
+- correlated trace sampling, where independent traces will sample or not-sample consistently because they have identical r-values.

+The "consistent" sampling property developed here is useful when mixing sampling probabilities in a trace, and when mixing various forms of sampling (e.g., head sampling and tail sampling).
+T-value, by definition, is a consistent sampling process based on the built-in randomness (i.e., either the traceparent v2 or the r-value randomness).

+S-value is defined as the net-effective sampling probability resulting from all independent sampling processes having acted on the context or the span.
+S-value samplers may be consistent or they may not be, however they should use independent randomness from the t-value.
+We do not rigorously define "independence"; if a sampler applies a unique hash function to the TraceID to compute its sampling function, that may be considered an s-value sampler.

+When a collection pipeline consists of one or more samplers in sequence, s-value samplers and t-value samplers must update only their own value and preserve/propagate the other value.
+For example, a head t-value sampler at the root of the trace samples 10% using traceparent v2 randomness and a collection agent samples another 50% by flipping a coin.
+Spans that make it through both of these stages will have `t:0.1;s:0.5`; the net-effective sampling probability is 5% in this case, and the net adjusted count is 20.

 ### Definitions

+TODO: This is a Work-in-Progress

+In this document, we sometimes use a hexadecimal floating point representation, which permits exact representation of binary fractions.
+For a double-width IEEE floating point number, this representation is is encoded as `0x1.xxxxp-dd`, characterized by a string of 1 to 13 hexadecimal numbers holding up to 52 bits of significand and a string of decimal digits holding the power-of-two exponent value.

 #### Sampling